massar/hashedrpz/README.md

 On [go.dev](https://pkg.go.dev/github.com/massar/hashedrpz) one can find the documentation for this tool that gets extracted by the golang documentation tools.

+The [C](c/) version is rather similar, but shows that C does not have string handling and one has to then use good old memmove to prepend strings.
+The C edition is intended for integration with tools like [unbound](https://github.com/NLnetLabs/unbound).

 # Usage

 These hashed domains can be used in RPZ, but also can be used in plain blocklists.